Shubra: History

-Muhammad Ali chose the fields around the then village of Shubra al-Kheima for the location of a rural retreat where he built himself a palace in the area overlooking the Nile and extended Shubra Street in 1808 from Bab al-Hadid in Cairo, to there.
-A 'Fountain Pavillion' (kushk al-fasqia), nicknamed by French historians as the Nymphaeum, would be added to the palace gardens by 1821.
+Muhammad Ali chose the fields around the then village of Shubra El-Kheima for the location of a rural retreat where he built himself a palace in the area overlooking the Nile and extended Shubra Street in 1808 from Bab al-Hadid in Cairo, to there.
+A 'Fountain Pavilion' (kushk al-fasqia), nicknamed by French historians as the Nymphaeum, would be added to the palace gardens by 1821.
 Over the coming decades Mohamed Ali's heirs would turn the area into a garden suburb lining Shubra Street with their palaces.